 Not your traditional spa but Higher Dose, on the third floor, is an infrared wellness centre dedicated to chasing nature's feel-good chemicals; dopamine, oxytocin, serotonin, and – you guessed it – endorphins.
 Their infrared saunas help to detox heavy metals from your body, promote healthy sleep cycles, glowing skin, and reduced muscle tension.
 We've heard it's quite the calorie burn, too.
-But if you're looking to work out the old fashioned way, head to the hotel's partner gym UFC Gym, Soho.
-Open weekdays from 6am to 11pm and weekends from 8am to 6pm, you'll find strength training equipment, personal training, MMA classes, free weights, cardio equipment and a bag room.
+But if you're looking to work out the old fashioned way, head to the hotel's partner gym Five Points Academy, just one block from the hotel, open weekdays from 6.30am to 8pm, Saturdays from 7am to 2pm and Sundays from 9.30am to 2pm.

 Bring shoes that look good (and stable) on a board and explore the streets of SoHo in true NYC style on one of the hotel’s Boosted electric skateboards.

 Hygge-filled co-working space the Library is a study-like setting for artistic collaboration and cheeky nightcaps.
 The hotel also has a number of ADA rooms totally accessible public spaces.